By Robin Glenn

 Enter our newest generation.

 My sister-in-law recently sent me a picture of my nephew on his first day of kindergarten.
-My initial reaction was not one of joy or excitement, as one would expect in a typical photo of a rite of passage.
+My initial reaction was not joy or excitement, as expected in a typical photo of a rite of passage.
 Not this year.
 This year my reaction to this milestone was sorrow.

-As Little Man learns that isolation is “normal”, what will become of him?
+As Little Man learns that isolation is “normal,” what will become of him?
 How will he ever feel as though he is not alone?
-According to a recent NPR article (https://www.npr.org/sections/health-shots/2020/01/23/798676465/most-americans-are-lonely-and-our-workplace-culture-may-not-be-helping), 3 in 5 Americans are lonely.
-In this article, Doug Nemecek, the chief medical officer for behavioral health at Cigna, stated that “In-person connections are what really matters.
-Sharing that time to have a meaningful interaction and a meaningful conversation, to share our lives with others, is important to help us mitigate and minimize loneliness.”
+In a recent NPR article, 3 in 5 Americans are lonely.
+In this article, Doug Nemecek, the chief medical officer for behavioral health at Cigna, stated that "In-person connections are what matters.
+Sharing that time to have meaningful interaction and conversation, to share our lives with others, is important to help us mitigate and minimize loneliness."

 Little Man is making history.
-We have yet to even begin to grasp the outcomes directly related to his generations’ experience.
-Post-Traumatic Stress Disorder (PTSD) is an outcome already on the rise in adolescents and adults.
+We have yet to grasp the outcomes directly related to his generation’s experience.
+Post-Traumatic Stress Disorder (PTSD) is an outcome already on the rise among adolescents and adults.
 This is characterized by intense emotional upset following a highly distressing experience.
 Does Little Man know enough to become traumatized?
-Will the repercussions be the same for him as seen in others through lack of mood stabilization, lack of resilience, and difficulty overcoming challenges?
+Will the repercussions be the same for him as seen in others through lack of mood stabilization, resilience, and difficulty overcoming challenges?
 It’s hard to know.

 How do we support these little people in times that are so uncertain for even the most well-grounded adults?
 Caregivers are depressed, anxious, traumatized, and depleted.
 Now they’re tasked with instilling a sense of security and “normalcy” in their little pioneers.
 They can only do their best and leave it at that.
-The added pressure of needing to outperform, beyond one’s ability to bolster is an added stressor for many caretakers.
-A few helpful tips include: provide specific praise with exuberance, tell them you are proud, have them show you around their “classroom”, and ask them about their friends.
-Their world is as real to them as yours was back in the days of old.
-Treat them like the little groundbreakers they are and let them know they are amazing because they are.
+The added pressure of needing to outperform beyond one’s ability to bolster is an added stressor for many caretakers.
+A few helpful tips include: providing specific praise with exuberance, telling them you are proud, having them show you around their “classroom,” and asking about their friends.
+Their world is as real to them as yours was back in the old days.
+Treat them like the little groundbreakers they are, and let them know they are amazing because they are.
 They’re trailblazers.